 Full time student status is defined as enrollment in 12-16 credit hours.
 Authorization to carry more than 16 credit hours in any one semester is generally given only to students with a 2.7 or higher cumulative grade point average (GPA), or to students with a cumulative GPA of 2.0 or higher and a minimum of 75 earned credits.
-In special cases, students may file a petition with Academic Services to have this qualification waived.
+In special cases, students may file a petition with Academic Services to waive the GPA requirement.
+Students may not exceed a total of 19 credit hours in any given semester.